Purism Librem Mini (v1, v2)¶

 Required proprietary blobs¶

 To build a minimal working coreboot image some blobs are required (assuming only the BIOS region is being modified).

 FSP-M and FSP-S are obtained after splitting the FSP binary (done automatically

 by the coreboot build system and included into the image; Coffee Lake for v1,

 Microcode updates are automatically included into the coreboot image by the build

 images may include newer microcode, which is instead pulled from Purism’s

 VGA Option ROM is not required to boot, but if one needs graphics in pre-OS stage, it should be included (if not using FSP/GOP display init).
 It can be extracted via cbfstool from the existing board firmware or pulled from the purism-blobs repository.

 Intel Management Engine¶

 The main SPI flash can be accessed using flashrom.
-The first version supporting the chipset is flashrom v1.2.
+The first version supporting the chipset is flashrom v1.2 (v1.2-107-gb1f858f or later needed for the Mini v2).
 Firmware an be easily flashed with internal programmer (either BIOS region or full image).